yunissaleh/beauty-salon-web/README.md

 - View the salon's portfolio to see previous work to help me make a decision.

-- Leave feedback or a review after my visit to share my experience with others, also browse myself others feedback and reviews.

 - Find the salon's contact information and opening hours quickly and easily.

 - Receive email reminders so that I don't forget about my scheduled visits.